open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-open-source-license-compatibility.md

 ### Real-World Impacts

 In blockchain, security and interoperability are paramount.
 Open source licenses encourage transparency, enabling rigorous peer review for security audits.
 Licensing influences community growth and innovation, necessitating a balance between maintaining control and fostering open development.
 The importance of [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-open-source) is also critical in maintaining this balance.
+Explore further on [sustainability of open source through tokenization](https://www.license-token.com/wiki/sustainability-of-open-source-through-tokenization).

 ### Conclusion